seongkevinlee/tempo/README.md

 * User can delete notes on selected date
 * User can edit notes on selected date
 * User can navigate to weekly schedule view
-* User can view weekly schedule
+* User can view weekly schedule.
+* Hello

 ## Development